Environmental issues in the United Kingdom: Litter

-The Marine Conservation Society (MCS) revealed that its annual beach litter report has shown a rising trend in garbage on United Kingdom shores over 20 years.
+The Marine Conservation Society (MCS) revealed that its annual beach litter report has shown a rising trend in rubbish on United Kingdom shores over 20 years.
 The latest results from Great British Beach Clean event show that plastic pieces are the most frequently found items on United Kingdom beaches, not only that but the results show that plastic accounted for over 50% of all the litter that was recorded.
 In addition to this, litter in UK oceans have been widely affecting the marine life.
 The Scottish government has acknowledged littering as a serious problem in their oceans and have begun a process to advance strategies that will work to prevent harm to the marine life and the environment.

 Waste

 Currently the UK landfills 27,000,000 tonnes a year of municipal solid waste with 60% turning out to be biodegradable.
 Recycling/reuse together with composting have become the dominant methods of waste management in the UK, accounting for 42.2% of the total MSW.
 In 2012, 13.1 million tonnes of MSW was composted or recycled in the United Kingdom, which represented an increase of 27.3% since 2002.